arduino/help-center-content/content/Hardware Support/Alvik/Restore-the-default-examples-on-your-Alvik.md

    ![Path to Demo folder](img/demo_folder_path.png)

 1. Connect your Alvik device to your computer and select it.
-The folders on the device will now become visible
+The folders on the device will now become visible.

 1. Select one of the files from the extracted folder, then click the ![ ](img/left-arrow.png) arrow button to upload it.